6 Tips To Make Sure Your Remote Team is Happy and Productive

 - Goals or deadlines missed completely.

-Regular team meetings are a good start to get your team communicating effectively.
-When appropriate, one-on-one meetings help to clear up any underlying issues with a single team member (as long as you avoid making them feel singled out).
+Regular team meetings are a good start for getting your team to communicate effectively.
+When appropriate, one-on-one meetings help clarify any underlying issues with a single team member (as long as you avoid making them feel singled out).

 As much as poor communication can be attributed to team culture, the blame can often lie with you, the manager.
 Even more than in-office teams, remote teams require crystal-clear expectations and goals.

-Your team might consist of individuals from half a dozen time zones, so ensuring you’re all working on the same timeline is key.
-Deadlines can mean everything, especially in marketing.
+Your team might span half a dozen time zones, so ensuring you’re all working on the same timeline is key.
+Deadlines can make or break, especially in marketing.

 As a remote marketing team manager: